JurgenR/aioslsk/MESSAGES.rst

 DistributedPing (Code 0)
 ------------------------

+Ping request from the parent.
+Most clients do not send this.

 :Code: 0 (0x00)
-:Usage: Ping request from the parent.
-Most clients do not send this.
 :Send/Receive: Nothing

 DistributedSearchRequest (Code 3)
 ---------------------------------

+Search request coming from the parent

 :Code: 3 (0x03)
-:Usage: Search request coming from the parent
 :Send/Receive:
    1. **uint32**: unknown: unknown value, seems like this is always 0x31
    2. **string**: username